 Note: Shift/Ctrl+Arrow keys work for selection as well.

-Exemplified structures panel can be used to check whether individual compounds match your Markush structure or not.
-Matching structures are highlighted by a green background, while non-matching structures are highlighted in red.
+The Validation view panel can be used to check whether individual compounds match your Markush structure or not.
+Matching structures are highlighted by a green background, while non-matching structures are highlighted in red background.
+The number of matching structures is indicated on the bottom of the screen.

-This paragraph contains the Markush Editor specific features description.
+This section contains a description of features specific to creating Markush structures and organizing them into claims.
 To learn more about editing Markush features visit Marvin Sketch (the built-in chemical editor of Markush Editor) documentation.

 You can edit R-group definitions or individual fragment definitions by right-clicking or double-clicking on the tree node or the selected fragment.
 From the context menu, you can select the Edit function or you can add new fragments or remove existing ones.

-Sketch window opens with the selected definitions.
-Modified definitions can be saved by the "Save" button in the bottom right corner of the sketch window, or dropped by pressing the Cancel button.
+By double clicking on an existing fragment or an empty space in the Markush Tree a Sketch window opens with the selected definitions.
+After editing existing ones or adding a new definition selecting the "OK" buton will update R-group definitions in the bottom right corner of the sketch window, or dropped by pressing the "Cancel" button.

 With R-group bridging, you can create connected R-group definitions.
-First, you need to select two R-groups (on the same level and with one attachment point and only one occurrence in the parent structure) and after right-clicking on it, you can select the "Create Bridge" function.
+First, you need to select two R-groups (on the same level, with one attachment point, and only one occurrence in the parent structure) and after right-clicking on it, you can select the "Create Bridge" function.

 A new empty R-group definition appears with R(x) + R(y) label where x and y denote the number of the originally selected R-groups.
 You can add fragment definitions with two attachment points to this R-group.

 With the Claim Hierarchy feature, you can define dependent claims for your main claim.
 The claim hierarchy can be edited in the Claim Hierarchy panel.
-If you right-click to deny the existing claim you can add dependent claims.
-Claims can be edited if you select it in the claim tree.
+You can expand the initially generated Claim 1 covering the exemplified structures by right clicking on it and selecting Add Dependent Claim or Insert Referred Claim.
+At first the new claim will appear with a yellow question mark warning that it is identical to the parent claim.
+Claims can be edited if you select them in the claim tree.

 In the dependent claims, you can exclude any selected fragments, to narrow the scope of the claim.
 Any fragment excluded from a claim is automatically excluded from all of the referring claims.
-To exclude a fragment select a dependent claim and select any fragment(s) and right-click on it.
+To exclude a fragment select a dependent claim, select any fragment(s) and right-click on it.

 Excluded fragments are displayed with a gray background.
 Exemplified structures validation follows the claim selection.
 Excluded fragments can be included again with a right-click.

 In the dependent claims, you can replace selected fragments with a more specific or more general definition to change the scope of the claim.
-Select a fragment of a claim (that has a dependent claim) right-click on it, push Replace with more General... and define the group or accept one of the suggested generalized fragments.
+Select a fragment of a claim which has a dependent claim right-click on it, push Replace with more General....
+Then define the group or accept one of the suggested generalized fragments.
 For a dependent claim a fragment definition can be narrowed by right-clicking on it and selecting Replace with more Specific...

-With Markush Composer wizard, you can automatically generate Markush structures from a set of compounds.
+With the Markush Composer wizard, you can automatically generate Markush structures from a set of compounds.
 The compound set has to be in a single file (SDF, SMILES, etc).
-The composer wizard can be opened from File->Compose Markush Structure...
+The composer wizard can be opened from the File->Compose Markush Structure... file menu or from the toolbar directly.

 After selecting this action, the Composer wizard opens.